 She was also lucky to be born in a time when the school district she lived in provided integration into regular classrooms.
 She attended preschool and Kindergarten, all with early intervention programs.
 She made it all the way to high school in these programs provided.
 Kristin attended several programs after she graduated high school and began the process of learning job skills through volunteer work.

 Kristin is now 30 years old and holds a job as a Teachers' Helper at The Rise School, a preschool for children with disabilities.
 I believe she is an excellent example what early intervention can do for children with a disability, and what the future can hold for them, if given opportunities to be included from the very beginning.

-Miss Jacqui’s Story
+Miss Claudia's Story

 Miss Megan's Story

 Just recently the church in which we are housed voted to sell the property to Rise!
 With more than 120 families on our wait list, the need to expand is overwhelmingly present.
 The purchase would allow for a lot of important upgrades, including the addition of 4 classrooms.
-So, on this Colorado Gives Day I'm asking for donations, small or big, to help support the expansion of the Rise School of Denver.
+So, on this Colorado Gives Day I'm asking for donations, large or small, to help support the expansion of the Rise School of Denver.